-If you have upgraded your Mac OS from Mavericks 10.9 to Yosemite 10.10 recently, and you just found that your HP Office Jet Pro (any model) scanning part is not work.
-Although printing is working fine for most users, yet Scanning issues has brought a major hassle for various people in daily routine.
+If you have upgraded your Mac OS from Mavericks 10.9 to Yosemite 10.10 recently, and you just found that your HP Office Jet Pro (any model) scanning part is not working.
+Although printing is working fine for most users, yet Scanning issues have brought a major hassle for various people in daily routine.

 You’ll keep getting errors like:

 Or when you launch “Print to Computer” from the scanner itself, it shows “Preparing to Print,” and then the error shows up that

 Connection was lost, the scan utility is in use or OCR is not installed.